VANatHeritage/ConsVision_RecreationModel/docs/facilities.md

 6. Public beaches

-    a.  included intersections with roads
+    - included intersections with roads

-    b.
-For public beaches still not included in all\_facil\_aqua, include the closest point on the beach line to road
+    - For public beaches still not included in all\_facil\_aqua, include the closest point on the beach line to road

 ##### all\_facil\_aqua Post-processing: Associating aquatic facility points with NHD features

-NHD "areas"were added to points not associated with a pub\_lands\_aqua\_union polygon.
+NHD "areas" were added to points not associated with a pub\_lands\_aqua\_union polygon.
 The following hierarchical method was used (a given point could only get associated through the first method that applied to it).

 1. For a point within 500m of NHDArea polygons with ftype IN ('SeaOcean','BayInlet','ForeShore')